-In a world of falling interest rates, banks have seen their sources of revenue shrink, which can cause them to depend heavily on fees.
-BB&T Bank, which recently merged with SunTrust to become Truist, is no exception.
+Many banks depend heavily on fees as a source of revenue.
+Truist, formed from a merger between BB&T Bank and SunTrust, is no exception.
 Truist offers a wide array of checking and savings accounts.
-All of these options, however, at least hold the potential for added Truist fees.
+All of these options, however, at least hold the potential for added fees.

 But by utilizing the right combination of cash on hand, deposits or other strategies, depositors can often avoid such charges.
 Learn about the accounts Truist offers and what you can do to either minimize or circumvent these fees.

 Truist Checking Account Fees